 As soon as we arrived I was in absolute awe of the Pagoda which was all lit up.
 It looked incredible against the darkness of the night sky lit up by thousands of stars.
 During the evening, we were able to do a walking meditation around the Pagoda and it was amazing.
 It certainly felt very special, walking in the dark in the quiet and amongst the stars.

 One thing I knew was it was going to be cold.
 I mean really cold because I went there in June, that’s winter in Australia and it was in the middle of the mountains!
 Luckily I was put into a female dorm which had a fireplace to keep us warm.
 If you’re thinking of going, take warm clothes and UGG boots no matter what time of the year it is.
-All wrapped up for a talk before walking meditation.
-Can you spot which one is me?

-Favourite Part of the Course
+Favourite Part of the Sydney Meditation Course

 Spending two days looking out to this view isn’t a bad thing!